Ambiguity in Prenups Can Cost You

 About the Author

-Jordan Taylor is an attorney practicing out of our Madison office.
-He is a member of the Business, Employee Benefits, Real Estate and Trusts & Estates practice groups.
+Jordan Taylor is a Partner practicing out of our Madison office.
+He is a member of the Trusts & Estates, Business and Real Estate practice groups.
 Contact Jordan by email or by phone at (608) 252-9369.

 Share this Post

 Share this post with your network on Facebook, Twitter, LinkedIn and more.